08 August 2025

 What makes a car cheap to insure?

-- Cars are placed into one of 50 groups by a panel of the Association of British Insurers (ABI).
-You can read more about each group via our Car Insurance Groups List page.
+- Cars are assigned to one of 50 groups by a panel of the Association of British Insurers (ABI).
+You can explore the full list on our Car Insurance Groups List page.

 Not sure which insurance group your car belongs to?
-Find out with our Car Insurance Group Checker tool.
+Check out our Car Insurance Group Checker tool.

 Don't get caught out.
 Sign up for your MOT reminder.
 Check MOT